justDabuK/emberwood-village/src/pages/spells/ilusoryScript.md

 ---
 layout: ../../layouts/SpellLayout.astro
-title: 'Illusory Script'
+title: "Illusory Script"
 ritual: true
 level: 1
-school: 'Illusion'
+school: "Illusion"
-castingTime: '1 minute'
+castingTime: "1 minute"
-range: 'Touch'
+range: "Touch"
-components: 'S, M (a lead-based ink worth at least 10 gp, which the spell consumes)'
+components: "S, M (a lead-based ink worth at least 10 gp, which the spell consumes)"
-duration: '10 days'
+duration: "10 days"
 ---

 You write on parchment, paper, or some other suitable writing material and imbue it with a potent illusion that lasts for the duration.